Momkai/imlazy/README.md

 - Be aware that using this script in production and depending on your support requirements you might need to have Intersection Observer [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) from W3C.
 - This script assumes that you deal with transpiling javascript yourself using your preference tool
+- You should also be able to use this script using [Pika CDN](https://www.pika.dev/cdn/) as a esm.
+See example [here](https://github.com/Momkai/imlazy/blob/master/example/index.html)